alunacjones/LSL.Resources/readme.md

 * Obtaining a `Stream` for a matched resource.
 * Reading string content for a matched resource.
 * Reading a matched resource as `JSON`.
+    * These methods use the full type name to match a resource (with the extension `json`)

 <!-- HIDE -->
 ## Further Documentation